July 1, 1936, London, England

 “Honestly, you’ve had enough,” the bartender said.
 “That would make seven today.
 You should get home.
 Your son will probably be coming home from school soon, you know.
 Shouldn’t you be there to greet him?”

 Jack exhaled, almost laughed.
 “He’s fine.
-That kid is very self-sufficient.
+That kid is quite self-sufficient.
 Besides, his nanny is there.
 She’s only off on Tuesdays.”

 The bartender let out a deep sigh.
 “Jack, it is Tuesday.”